NathanDavis97/Workbook/src/reflections/wk1/04-Day.md

 Daily Journal - 04
-Read Building Blocks Of Web Development > Wire-framing: A Comprehensive Guide and answer the following questions

 ## 1. What is the purpose of wire-framing?

 Wire-framing allows for the layout and design of a page to be made before ccoding has to come into play.
 Wire frames can showcase the design and function of a site which will allow the code to focus on making it come to a reality.
 By creating  a wireframe, you can worry less about the desing later.
 It can give insight to the developer and help them maintain a user-focused interface when they are developing.